associatedpress/datakit-data/docs/usage.rst

 For example, to delete files on S3 that are *not* present locally::

-  $ datakit data:push delete
+  $ datakit data push delete

 To view which files will be affected before pushing data to S3::

-  $ datakit data:push dryrun
+  $ datakit data push dryrun

   or

-  $ datakit data:push delete dryrun
+  $ datakit data push delete dryrun

 Please refer to the `AWS S3 sync`_ documentation for details on other boolean flags.